 We're going to refine our lettering a lot!
-So, lots and lots of tracing paper is necessary.
+So lots and lots of tracing paper is necessary.
 Since we'll just be drawing letterforms, grab your favorite pencil, eraser, sharpener, etc. Anything you need to help you draw.

 2. Formal Script

-We're going to begin by understanding basic shapes and strokes that create formal script letterforms.
+We're going to begin by understanding the basic shapes and strokes that create formal script letterforms.
 For this whole portion of the tutorial, we're going to focus on drawing the word "design" (all lowercase).
-This word has a large combination of basic strokes that you can later utilize for formal lettering pieces.
+This word has a large combination of basic hand-lettering strokes that you can later utilize for formal lettering pieces.

-I provided some gifs so you can see a breakdown of each stroke that composes each letterform.
+I provided some GIFs so you can see a breakdown of each stroke that composes each letterform.
 Mastering these strokes is the key to success!
 Let's get started.

 Prepare a piece of graph paper for this portion of the tutorial!
 Let's create our baseline, cap-height, and x-height for our letters to sit within.
 Start in the middle of the page and add a dotted line to form the x-height.
 Next, from the middle, count out three squares upwards and draw a line.
 Then, three squares downwards and draw a line.